ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: Introduction

+We also explore the impact of these components on two different modes of operation: (a) using existing LLMs for zero-shot CTA and (b) fine-tuning LLMs for CTA based on a training set of labeled column types.
 For both modes of operation, we report a series of results for \emph{open-source LLMs}.
-As a basis of comparison we also study and report the performance of a closed-source LLM (ChatGPT-3.5).
-However, we emphasize open-source LLMs in our work, since closed-source models are not transparent: since we do not know how they were constructed, it may be difficult to understand their behavior.
-Moreover, many closed-source LLMs are constantly being updated and the reported results are not reproducible.
+As a basis of comparison we also study and report the performance of a closed-source LLM (the GPT family).
+However, we emphasize open-source LLMs in our work, since closed-source models are not transparent: since we do not know how they were constructed, it may be difficult to understand their behavior; and since closed-source LLMs are constantly updated, reported results cannot be reproduced~\cite{chen2023analyzing}.

-We perform a detailed evaluation of our approach using the SOTAB benchmark.
-However, SOTAB, like other benchmarks for CTA, includes only well-known types defined in widely-used ontologies and taxonomies.
-To explore the breadth of LLM subject knowledge as well as how LLM-based CTA performs for a wide range of types (including rare, domain specific types with novel characteristics), we create three new benchmark datasets for CTA, described in \Secref{sec:new-benchmarks}.
+We perform a detailed evaluation of our approach against state-of-the-art learning-based CTA systems~\cite{doduopaper,TURLpaper,sherlockpaper} as well as a new zero-shot approach~\cite{kayali2023chorus}.
+We use established benchmarks~\cite{viznet,efthymiou2017matching,chen_learning_2019} and the SOTAB benchmark, which was designed for comparing the performance of annotation systems on CTA tasks~\cite{sotab}.
+However, we observe that these benchmarks are primarily composed of well-known semantic types drawn from widely-used ontologies and taxonomies.
+To explore the breadth of LLM subject knowledge as well as how LLM-based CTA performs for a wide range of types (including rare, domain-specific types with novel characteristics), we also introduce three new benchmark datasets for CTA, described in \Secref{sec:new-benchmarks}.